duncanhawthorne/drupebox/README.md

 ![](https://raw.githubusercontent.com/sarahschofield120/drupebox/master/icon.png)

-There is no official Dropbox client for the Raspberry Pi as the Raspberry Pi uses an ARM based processor.
-This script provides an approximation of the functionality using the Dropbox API through a bash script which can be run from the Raspbian terminal.
-The program will also work on other linux and unix type environments.
+There is no official Dropbox client for the Raspberry Pi as the Raspberry Pi uses an ARM based processor which is  not supported.
+This script provides an approximation of the functionality using the Dropbox API through a python script which can be run from the Raspbian terminal.
+The program will also work on other linux environments.

 The script supports uploading, downloading, and syncing a folder on the computer to an app folder inside Dropbox.
 The terminal script can be run regularly, e.g. hourly through a cron job, to keep the folder regularly in sync.

 This script was built having looked at other available scripts for the Raspberry Pi.
-These other scripts do not appear to cover a direct syncing of local folders with Dropbox, i.e. only uploading / downloading files where there have been changes made and keeping the folder in sync , so I wrote Drupebox to achieve this goal.
-For reference, other dropbox scripts can be found at https://github.com/GuoJing/Drop2PI and https://github.com/andreafabrizi/Dropbox-Uploader
+These other scripts do not appear to cover a direct syncing of local folders with Dropbox, i.e. only uploading / downloading files where there have been changes made to keep the folder in sync, so I wrote Drupebox to achieve this goal.
+For reference, other Dropbox scripts can be found at https://github.com/GuoJing/Drop2PI and https://github.com/andreafabrizi/Dropbox-Uploader

 To run the script do the following: